richelbilderbeek/city_of_thieves/Article/README.md

 hypotheses?]

 ### Rafayel's idea: Multi-run

-(I, Rob, accidentally overwritten your part and don't know if I restored it correctly.
-Sorry)

 The game has a class `ai.cpp` which generates a `.dot` file at startup.
 This contains all the nodes and the connections between them.
 Also it contains all the vital items.
 It would be logical to use this file instead of the whole game to make the process simpler.
-[RJCB: agreed.
-These technicalities, however, will not make it into the Methods section of the article]

 The process begins with an algorithm which runs trough the game many times and gives each node a score.
 At startup all nodes have a score of `1` which changes every time the bot reaches the end (`game win` or `game over`).
 This happens with the following rules:
 1. The bot, when it gets started travels downwards the graph by choosing the node with the highest score.
 If the scores are equal one of the nodes is being chosen randomly.